jcanton/teamx/README.md

 # teamx

-## Structure
+## Vertical levels

-You can take a look at the vertical levels by playing around with the `teamx` configuration of the `coordinates_discrete.py` script in my [python-scripts](https://github.com/jcanton/python-scripts/blob/main/coordinates_discrete.py) repo.
+You can take a look at the vertical levels by running the `teamx` configuration of the `coordinates_discrete.py` script in my [python-scripts](https://github.com/jcanton/python-scripts/blob/main/coordinates_discrete.py) repo.

 ## Setting up

+We have to run on CPU for reading profiles and setting up the initial conditions.
 Hopefully the computers behave...

 ```[bash]